ravendb/book/Intro/Intro.md

 force you to jump through so many hoops.
 In particular, I came from a Microsoft-centric world, and that world had a big impact on the design of RavenDB.
 Most NoSQL solutions (especially at the time) had a very different mental model for how they should operate.
-They put a lot of attention on speed, scale out or esoteric data models, often at the severe expense of ease of use, operational simplicity and what I consider to be fundemental features such as transactions.
+They put a lot of attention on speed, scale out or esoteric data models, often at the severe expense of ease of use, operational simplicity and what I consider to be fundamental features such as transactions.

 I wanted to have a database that would _make sense_ for building web applications and business